druvus/SourceID-NMF/README.md

 For support using SourceID-NMF, please email: zhuang82-c@my.cityu.edu.hk

 ## Required Dependencies
-Detailed package information can be found in SourceID-NMF.yaml.
+Detailed package information can be found in requirement.txt.
 The main environment configuration we need includes:
 * Conda
 * Python >=3.8.13
 * numpy >=1.24.3